 The New Yard Signs are in, Get Yours Today!

 The Mission of Save Harley Clarke

-We are local citizen-led group focused on the preservation of Evanston's only pubic lakefront building, the historic Harley Clarke home.
-This historic landmark, and previous home of the Evanston Art Center, has already proven for over half-a-century its' capacity to enhance our community.
+We are a local citizen-led group focused on the preservation of Evanston's only public lakefront building, the historic Harley Clarke home.
+This historic landmark, and previous home of the Evanston Art Center, has already proven for over half a century its capacity to enhance our community.
 We believe retention of this public asset and lakefront shelter would be a benefit to the whole community.

 Why Evanston Should VOTE YES to Save Harley Clarke

 The Chicago Tribune Tells the City To Save Harley Clarke!

 "We at the Evanstonian believe that the Harley Clarke mansion and grounds must be protected from demolition...When going to the ballot in November, keep in mind the history of Harley Clarke and recognize the potential for it to become a greater community space.

 Listen to what 3rd Ward Alderman Melissa Wynne and 7th Ward Alderman Eleanor Revelle had to say about demolition:

 "I am deeply, deeply opposed to demolishing the building."

 "The idea that we would send a bulldozer into this building is just shameful,"